Freestyle Libre 2¶

 Step 2: Install and configure xDrip+ app == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == == ==

 The blood sugar values are received on the smartphone by the xDrip+ App.

-- If not already set up then download xdrip app and install one of the latest nightly builts from here.
+- If not already set up then download xDrip+ app and install one of the latest nightly builds from here.

 - In xDrip+ select “Libre2 (patched App)” as data source